JessicaJHee/rhdh/docs/audit-log.md

 #### Configuring File Retention Policy

-By default, log files are not deleted or archived.
+By default, a maximum of 15 log files will be kept.
 You can configure the maximum number of files to keep:

 ```yaml
 auditLog: